WebsiteBaker-modules/anynews/README.md

-# Anynews Code Snippet for CMS WebsiteBaker (2.8.x)
+# cwsoft-anynews module for CMS WebsiteBaker 2.8.x
-The code snippet `Anynews` is designed to fetch news entries from the [WebsiteBaker CMS](http://www.websitebaker2.org) news module.
-Just call the Anynews function `displayNewsItems();` where you want the news output to appear on your frontend.
+The code snippet `cwsoft-anynews` (short form Anynews) is designed to fetch news entries from the [WebsiteBaker CMS](http://www.websitebaker2.org) news module.
+Just call the cwsoft-anynews function `displayNewsItems();` where you want the news output to appear on your frontend.
 Optional function parameters, HTML templates, content placeholders and CSS definitions allows you to style the news output the way you want.
-Anynews ships with four templates - including two jQuery sliding effects - ready to use out of the box.
+The cwsoft-anynews snippet ships with four templates - including two jQuery sliding effects - ready to use out of the box.

 Power users define their own placeholders containing information extracted from the short and/or long news module description.
-Mastering Anynews is possible - but requires you to study the information provided in the section ***Customizing Anynews***.
+Mastering cwsoft-anynews is possible - but requires you to study the information provided in the section [Customize](https://github.com/cwsoft/wb-anynews#customize).

 ## Download
-The released stable `Anynews` installation packages for the WebsiteBaker CMS can be found in the [GitHub download area](https://github.com/cwsoft/wb-anynews/downloads).
+The released stable `cwsoft-anynews` installation packages for the WebsiteBaker CMS can be found in the [GitHub download area](https://github.com/cwsoft/wb-anynews/downloads).
 It is recommended to install/update to the latest available version listed.
 Older versions are provided for compatibility reasons with older WebsiteBaker versions and may contain bugs or security issues.
 The development history of Anynews can be tracked via [GitHub](https://github.com/cwsoft/wb-anynews).

 ## License
-Anynews is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).
+The `cwsoft-anynews` code snippet is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Requirements
-The minimum requirements to get Anynews running on your WebsiteBaker installation are as follows:
+The minimum requirements to get cwsoft-anynews running on your WebsiteBaker installation are as follows:

 - WebsiteBaker ***2.8.2*** or higher (recommended last stable 2.8.x version)
 - WebsiteBaker news module